-O gates, lift high your heads, grow higher, ancient doors. - Psalm 24 hope and joy to all.
-Whole or wounded, wayward or wandering.
+O gates, lift high your heads, grow higher, ancient doors. - Psalm 24

 Like an open gate your life calls welcome.
 To enter under your portals is to tread a sure way.

 O Gate of Heaven draw us through you to Jesus.
 Protect the flock that shelters on your porch.